 At Dovecot we aim to develop the children’s ability to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
 Attention is paid throughout the school to the formal structures of English, grammatical detail, punctuation and spelling.
 To support our teaching of writing we use our own assessment criterion to track children’s progress.

-Teachers model writing strategies and the use of phonics and spelling strategies in shared writing sessions.
+In Early Years and Key Stage 1 we use Read, Write Inc and teach reading and writing in the same daily lesson.
 Guided writing sessions are used to target specific needs of both groups and individuals, whilst children have opportunities to write at length in extended independent writing sessions at the end of each unit.
 The children are given frequent opportunities in school to write in different contexts using quality texts as a model and for a variety of purposes and audiences.

 There are many opportunities for children to improve their writing inspired by drama techniques and film clips.
 They may be asked to produce their writing on their own or as part of group.
 Children will also be given the opportunity to use ICT for their writing.

-We have our own developed Handwriting Scheme in school to help children develop fluent, clear and legible joined up writing.
+Early Years and Key Stage 1 children are taught how to form letters during Read, Write Inc lessons.
 Children work hard to achieve a pen licence which encourages them to take care in their presentation and pride in their work.

 Teachers seek to take advantage of opportunities to make cross-curricular links.
 They plan for pupils to practise and apply the skills, knowledge and understanding acquired through literacy lessons to other areas of the curriculum, with a particular focus in our school of writing through all subject areas where the same standard of writing is expected as seen in English books.